- Contact information

 Environmental results charters are typically composed of entities in similar locations, business sectors, or regulatory situations that are committed to achieving common superior environmental performance goals.
 These charters provide an excellent opportunity for more environmentally proficient entities to demonstrate leadership by collaborating with and assisting those that may be less capable, but want to get involved.
 These less capable members are given the assistance they need to meet environmental performance goals and are provided with a framework for future participation in Tier 1 or 2.

 Members of charters that participate in Tier 1 or Tier 2 receive both statutory incentives and any additional incentives that are negotiated in the charter.
 They are also expected to provide the same transparency and potential for public participation.
-In addition to the incentives provided by the department, Green Tier charter members may enjoy lower transaction costs than individual participants in Tiers 1 and 2.
+In addition to the incentives provided by the department, Green Tier charter members may experience lower transaction costs than individual participants in Tiers 1 and 2.
 Since a charter may include several entities, the costs of application, negotiation, and audits may be spread out to decrease the expenses of each member.

 The complexity of environmental challenges facing Wisconsin demands that we move beyond the current compliance model.